-5 Revenue Budget 2021/22 and Indicative Financial Plan 2022/23 - 2024/25
+4 Revenue Budget 2022/23 and Indicative Financial Plan 2023/24 - 2026/27

-Information was provided on the revenue budget which had been developed for 2021/22 in line with the Board's Transformation Programme, including a recommendation to approve a 'flat-cash' council requisition for 2021/22.
-It was noted that a further requisition would be issued to meet the additional costs of Non-Domestic Rates Reform in 2021/22, in line with funding allocated in the Local Government Finance Settlement.
+Information was provided on the revenue budget which had been developed for 2022/23, including a recommendation to approve a 'flat-cash' council requisition for 2022/23 and requisition to meet additional costs for Non-Domestic Rates Reform in 2022/23 in line with funding of £0.374m allocated in the Local Government Finance Settlement.

-Details were also provided on the indicative financial planning estimates for 2022/23 to 2024/25.
+Details were also provided on the indicative financial planning estimates for 2023/24 to 2026/27.
 These would be subject to ongoing review and development as the Transformation Programme progressed.

-- To approve the proposed core budget for 2021/22 and the issue of 'flat-cash' core budget requisition requests from the Treasurer to constituent councils as detailed at paragraph 4.16 of the report. - To recommend that funding included in the Local Government Finance Settlement for implementing the recommendations of the Non-Domestic Rates Review be fully passed onto the Board.
-This may mean a supplementary requisition during 2021/22, dependent on the timing of confirmation of funding. - 3) To note the indicative financial planning estimates for the period 2022/23 to 2024/25 included at Appendix 1 to the report.
+- 1) To approve the proposed core budget for 2022/23 and the issue of 'flat-cash' core budget requisition requests from the Treasurer to constituent councils as detailed at paragraph 4.19 of the report. - To approve requisition of funding of £0.374m included in the Local Government Finance Settlement to implement the recommendations of the Non-Domestic Rates Review. - 3) To note the indicative financial planning estimates for the period 2023/24 to 2026/27 included at Appendix 1 to the report. - 4) To note the indicative financial planning estimates for 2023/24 to 2026/27 would be the subject of further updates to the Board during 2022/23 and beyond.